 Since February 2020, digital payments have soared in many countries such as Italy.
 The e-commerce transactions in this European nation have increased by over eighty percent.
 The surge in demand of online payment methods is due to the worldwide pandemic, making housebound shoppers go online to stock up on groceries and medication.
 The other online purchases that those who stay at home during the crisis include for entertainment such as movie channel subscriptions.
 Many also download paid eBooks, audiobooks, and podcasts.

-Since the pandemic accelerated earlier in the year, there were more regions such as California, New York, and France, that imposed similar restrictions to make people stay in their shelter, and these places also experienced a soaring of online payments.
+Since the pandemic accelerated earlier in the year, there were more regions such as California, New York, and France, that imposed similar restrictions to make people stay in their shelter, and these places also experienced a soaring in digital payments.
 There was also an increase in online payment transactions in these areas, and other places such as Korea and Japan.

 The payment providers do not fail to facilitate the transactions.
 Some have fallen back to their contingency plans to handle the seasonal surge of online shopping such as during Black Friday sales.
 According to industry analysts, these payment providers tap their added on-demand capacity that exists in the cloud servers.